DivAS: Interactive 3D Segmentation by Depth-Weighted Voxel Aggregation: Experiments

-We evaluate our method on two types of scenes: bounded and unbounded.
-For bounded scenes, we use the LLFF~\cite{mildenhall2019local} dataset, which contains multiple forward-facing real-world scenes.
-For unbounded scenes, we use the Mip-NeRF $360^\circ$~\cite{barron2022mip} dataset, which includes complex, large-scale environments.
-To enable quantitative evaluation, we use the NVOS~\cite{ren2022neural} dataset.
-NVOS provides hand-curated ground-truth mask for a single test view per scene in LLFF.
-For Mip-NeRF $360^\circ$, no true mask exist, so we adopt the pseudo-ground truth masks released by ~\cite{liu2024sanerf}.
+\paragraph{Datasets.} We evaluate our method on two types of scenes: bounded and unbounded.
+For bounded scenes, we use the LLFF~\citep{mildenhall2019local} dataset, which contains multiple forward-facing real-world scenes.
+For unbounded scenes, we use the Mip-NeRF $360^\circ$~\citep{barron2022mip} dataset, which includes complex, large-scale environments.
+To enable quantitative evaluation, we use the NVOS~\citep{ren2022neural} dataset.
+NVOS provides a hand-curated ground-truth mask for a single test view per scene in LLFF.
+For Mip-NeRF $360^\circ$, no true mask exists, so following SANeRF-HQ \cite{liu2024sanerf}, we evaluate on the publicly released Mip-NeRF 360 benchmark masks distributed by the authors.
+These masks are part of the benchmark package and were generated using the annotation pipeline described in SANeRF-HQ rather than being the inference outputs of SANeRF-HQ itself.
+All methods are evaluated against the same released masks.
+We considered $6$ representative scenes from each dataset.